-All of these products have non-marking tyres, and are designed to be lightweight and compact.
-They can easily fit in passenger lifts, and work well in confined environments including hotels, retail spaces, and offices.
+All of these products have non-marking tyres, are designed to be lightweight and compact.
+They can easily fit in passenger lifts, work well in confined environments including hotels, retail spaces, and offices.

 Providing customers with a responsive service is an essential part of the JMS hire service.

 Mark Jackson said: “We understand the way the market is moving towards safety driven working environments.
 Our customers demand a fast, and responsive service with the right piece of kit, that’s what we provide nationwide.
 By providing ongoing customer service, we can continue to invest in low level access platforms which not only increase safety but increases efficiency for tasks projects too.”